cmgrayb/libdyson-rest/examples/README.md

 ## Troubleshooting

+For detailed troubleshooting guidance, see `TROUBLESHOOTING.md` in this directory.

+**Common Issues**:

 1. **Import errors**: Make sure you've installed the package or are running from the project root
 2. **Authentication failures**: Check your email/password and ensure OTP codes are entered quickly
 3. **No devices found**: Ensure you have registered Dyson devices in your account
 4. **MQTT connection issues**: Check that your devices are online and connected to WiFi

+**Diagnostic Tools**:

+- Use `troubleshoot_account.py` for comprehensive account and device analysis
+- Check `TROUBLESHOOTING.md` for detailed diagnostic procedures and common solutions
+- Review the exported JSON files from troubleshooting scripts for detailed API responses

 ## ⚠️ Security Note